Autonomous feedback stabilization of a cavity-coupled spin oscillator

 In this work, we have shown that autonomous feedback generated by optical backaction of a driven cavity onto a spin ensemble stabilizes the ensemble energy at an energy determined by the cavity pump frequency.
 The optical cavity emission provides a real-time record of the feedback dynamics.
 In future work, information from this real-time optical signal may also be used to enhance the feedback stabilization through additional measurement-based feedback~\cite{Hofman1998,Wang2001}.

-Our system can equivalently be described as autonomous feedback stabilization of the optical cavity's resonance frequency.
+This system can equivalently be described as autonomous feedback stabilization of the optical cavity's resonance frequency.
 From this viewpoint, the control variable is $\DeltaFast$.
 The spin ensemble now plays the part of the controller by which the cavity is autonomously tuned to be in resonance with the light with which it is driven.

 Our feedback setup stabilizes the spin ensemble to a specific value of the longitudinal spin, but does not control the phase at which this spin undergoes Larmor precession because of the time translation symmetry of our scheme.
-In future work, it will be interesting to investigate methods for fuller control of the quantum spin state, \emph{e.g.}, applying phase coherent modulation at the Larmor frequency, either to the optical pump field or to an applied magnetic field, so as to stabilize the Larmor precession phase.
+Future work may investigate methods for more complete control of the quantum spin state, \emph{e.g.}, applying phase coherent modulation at the Larmor frequency, either to the optical pump field or to an applied magnetic field, so as to stabilize the Larmor precession phase.

 Another target for future investigation is the fluctuation of the spin ensemble under steady-state feedback.
 In steady state, the ensemble should respond to the quantum noise of the cavity field, generating fluctuations in the longitudinal spin as well as the Larmor precession phase.
 At the same time, coherent feedback suppresses longitudinal spin fluctuations.
 The balance between quantum-optical fluctuations and coherent dissipation, achieved in the steady state and away from thermal equilibrium, may be revealed in the spectrum of the cavity output.
 However, in our current setup, technical noise on $\omegaC$, the pump light spectrum, and optical detectors obscures this quantum noise signature.